maxvfischer/DIY-CNC-machine/README.md

 ![attach_endstoppers_x_axis_34](./images/build/frame/attach_endstoppers_x_axis_34.jpg)

-The end of the cables were stripped and twisted.
-Two 2.8 mm spade connectors were then attached to the stripped cables using a plier.
-The red cable were then attached to C (Common terminal) pinout on the end-stop and the black cable was connected to the NO (Normally Open) pinout.
+The end of the wires were stripped and twisted.
+Two 2.8 mm spade connectors (**E25**) were then attached to the stripped wires using a plier.
+The red wire was then attached to C (Common terminal) pinout on the end-stop and the black cable was connected to the NO (Normally Open) pinout.

-The cables were initially strapped around the lower front bridge beam (seen in the first two images), but as it turned out it blocked the belt tensioner.
-So they were instead strapped around the M8 tensioner screw, using a cable tie.
+The wires were initially strapped around the lower front bridge beam (seen in the first two images), but as it turned out it blocked the belt tensioner.
+So they were instead strapped around the M8 tensioner screw, using a cable tie (**O11**).

 ![attach_endstoppers_x_axis_36](./images/build/frame/attach_endstoppers_x_axis_36.jpg)